chris-jam-mcgee/personal-site/src/content/projects/nrg.md

 2. Ensure all Infrastructure was secure and maintainable
 3. Archive Pricing Engine Data to be better prepared for audits

 NRG was my first brush with DevOps practices.
-There were multiple teams within the company being served by a DevOps team of one.
-I did my best to partner with them and develop the skills that my team needed to compensate.
+There were multiple teams within the company being served by a DevOps team of one.I did my best to partner with them and develop the skills that my team needed to compensate.

 ## Outcomes

-1. NRG has a large number of customer accounts that need to be on a daily basis.
-Whether it be to check regulatory compliance, adjust prices, trigger mailed communications, etc, NRG's pricing engine needed to be executed daily.
+1. NRG has a large number of customer accounts that need to be evaluated on a daily basis.
+Whether it be to check regulatory compliance, adjust prices, trigger mailed communications, etc, NRG's pricing engine needed to be executed daily in full.
 Whether or not the results for a given customer were directly actionable, they were archived.
-I worked to make the evolution system easier for the business ops side of the organization to operate with.
-Many business ops team members were very comfortable with SQL, placing the rules for pricing inside a table and assigning them a hierarchical ranking made the process of making business changes self service.
+I worked to make the evaluation system easier for the business ops side of the organization to operate upon.
+Many business ops team members were very comfortable with SQL, so placing the rules for pricing inside a table and assigning them a hierarchical ranking made the process of making business changes self service.

 2. There was no unified agreement between the teams in regards to their internal build and testing infrastructure.
 As a result, Chef, Ansible, AWS CDK, Team City, Jenkins, Azure Pipelines, and AWS codebuild were all in use.
 I met with the DevOps engineer who was trying to support these disparate efforts and settled on taking ownerships of my team's Jenkins builds, Azure Pipelines, and AWS architecture.